 Widely known for her character portrayal in 2010's Black Swan, Hershey performed many different roles in the past few years.
 There's no denying that she continued her upward projection in TV series such as The X-Files and Paradise Lost.
-Per IMDb, Barbara landed an exciting role in 2021's The Manor, currently in post-production.
+More recently, Barbara landed a spot in 2021's The Manor, where she nabbed the lead role.

 Kim Basinger's career first started as a model in New York City.
 But, when she moved to Los Angeles, she evolved into an actress.
 Her first feature film was none other than 1981's Hard Country, but her big win came 16 years later.
 After starring in L.A.
 Confidential, Basinger won an Oscar for Best Supporting Actress.